Key Differences Between Budder, Resin, and Sauce Concentrates

 Resin, a sticky secretion, occurs in trees and other woody plants as sap.
 “Sap” refers to the dissolved sugars and salts processed by trees and secreted by them.

-In cannabis, resin lies in the plant’s trichomes, those frilly filaments sprout from the buds.
+In cannabis, resin lies in the plant’s trichomes, those frilly filaments that sprout from the buds.
 The trichomes defend against insects, facilitate pollination, and aid plant development.
 In cannabis, trichomes play a unique role in the location of cannabinoids and terpenes.

 Depending on the procedure used to extract the benefits from the cannabis, the resin can take different forms: